melezhik/sparky/README.md

 # Running Web UI

-And finally sparky has simple web ui to show builds statuses and reports.
+And finally sparky has simple web UI to show builds statuses and reports.

-To run Sparky web ui launch `sparky-web.raku` script from the `bin/` directory:
+To run Sparky web UI launch `sparky-web.raku` script from the `bin/` directory:

     $ raku bin/sparky-web.raku